HebaAly71/World_Weather_Analysis/README.md

      ##### weatherpy_travel_map.png
      ##### weatherpy_travel_mapmarkers.png
 ##### Please note that I chose pacific grove, lompoc, camarillo, and pahrump as the cities for the Direction Api.
+##### Please note that in the inputs I used minimum temp 60 maximum 90 and the answer for both the rain and snow is no.
 ##### Please discard the other files they were part of the module practice